-The 5-year survival rate for people with a GI tract NET that has not spread to other parts of the body ranges from 65% to 90%, depending on the stage and location of the tumor.
-If the tumor has spread to nearby tissue or the regional lymph nodes, the 5-year survival ranges from 46% to 78%.
-If the tumor has spread to distant areas of the body, survival rates range from 14% to 54%.
+The 5-year relative survival rate for people with a GI tract NET that has not spread to other parts of the body from where it started is 97%.
+If the tumor has spread to nearby tissue or the regional lymph nodes, the 5-year relative survival rate is 96%.
+If the tumor has spread to distant areas of the body, the relative 5-year survival rate is 68%.